Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The moneyline set for this matchup implies the Rockies have a 48.8% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 40% chance of pulling out a win.

-- Games involving Colorado have gone over the total set by oddsmakers in 27 of 63 chances this season.
+- Games involving Colorado have gone over the total set by bookmakers in 28 of 65 chances this season.

-- The Rockies have posted a record of 8-4-0 against the spread this season.
+- The Rockies are 8-4-0 against the spread in their 12 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!